Logo (Main page)

 Optical scheme of the telescope

 The main mirror (MM) is parabolic in shape and has a focal length of 24 meters.
-The diameter of the main mirror is 605 cm, the diameter of the cilindrical prime focus cage, where optical devices and the mechanisms of input/output of the lens corrector and hyperbolic secondary focus mirror are located, is 2 m.
-From the laboratory tests the concentration of energy in a circle 0.8" in diameter is 90%.
-The image diameter is determined first of all by the microclimat in the dome and by thermal conditions of the mirror.
-Under favorable conditions (temperature difference between the MM, air inside the dome and outside of it) the seeing is limited by atmosphere turbulence and amounts to FWHM ~1" for 20% of observational nights.
+Its diameter is 605 cm.
+The diameter of the cylindrical prime focus cage is 2 meters.
+Some removable optical devices together with the drive mechanisms for the movements of the lens corrector and the hyperbolic secondary mirror are located here.
+Laboratory tests have shown that 90% of the energy is concentrated within a circle of 0.8" in diameter.
+The image diameter is determined by the micro-climate in the dome, as well as the thermal state of the mirror.
+Under favorable conditions (small temperature difference between the MM, and the air inside the dome and outside it), the size of stellar images is limited by atmospheric turbulence.

-The optical scheme of the telescope provides for working at the prime focus (f/4) and two Nasmith foci (f/30).
-To correct for field aberrations, when working at the prime focus, a Rosse corrector is used, which is made of K type glass (the short-wave bandwidth is 3800 ).
-The field of view with coma and astigmatism corrected at a level of <0.5" is about 14'.
-The time to switch on the beam from one focus to the other is 3-4 minutes, which makes it possible to conduct different observing programs during a night.
+The optical scheme of the telescope guarantees working at the prime focus (f/4) and also at two Nasmyth foci (f/30).
+The time required to switch the beam from one focus to another is 3-4 minutes, which makes it possible to carry out observations on various focal distances within a single night.

 Any questions to webmaster